Sam-bytes/bgutc/README.md

 ## If you have an issue

-Just, tell me.
-I'll try to fix as soon as I can.
+Open an issue and it will be fixed as soon as possible.